BN_new, BN_secure_new, BN_clear, BN_free, BN_clear_free - allocate and free BIGNUMs

 BN_free() frees the components of the BIGNUM, and if it was created by BN_new(), also the structure itself.
 BN_clear_free() additionally overwrites the data before the memory is returned to the system.
 If a is NULL, nothing is done.

-BN_new() returns a pointer to the BIGNUM.
-If the allocation fails, it returns NULL and sets an error code that can be obtained by ERR_get_error.
+BN_new() and BN_secure_new() return a pointer to the BIGNUM.
+If the allocation fails, they return NULL and set an error code that can be obtained by ERR_get_error.

 BN_clear(), BN_free() and BN_clear_free() have no return values.